open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __Background box__

 __What is a feedback item?__ -- A FEEDBACK item is almost identical to a SKETCHPAD item.
 The only difference is that a FEEDBACK item is not prepared in advance.
 This means that you can use it to present feedback, which requires up-to-date information about a participant's response.
-You should not use FEEDBACK items to present time critical displays, because the fact that it is not prepared in advance means that its timing properties are not as good as that of the SKETCHPAD item.
+You should not use FEEDBACK items to present time-critical displays, because the fact that it is not prepared in advance means that its timing properties are not as good as that of the SKETCHPAD item.
 See also:

 - %link:visual%